stargate-bukkit/Stargate-Bukkit/README.md

 permissions.

 Payment to owner using Economy, through Vault, is only possible if the portal owner in the portal database is defined by a UUID, and not a username.
-Right now, there is no automatic upgrade from usernames to UUID.
-You must either make the stargate owner re-create the stargate or edit the file in the portals folder in a text editor.
-There are various ways to find the UUID of players.
-You may look in the usercache.json file in the server directory or search for the username on various websites.
+A player name will be upgraded to a UUID when the player with the given name joins the server.

 # Permissions